-Remember: to make sure that any advertisements for your professional services are accurate, responsible and ethical and that they accurately reflect your skills, scope of practice, experience and qualifications.
+Remember: to make sure that any advertisements for your professional services are accurate, responsible, and ethical and that they accurately reflect your skills, scope of practice, experience, and qualifications.

 - Learn the necessary skills

-- Employ someone to advise and possibly undertake the marketing
+- Employ someone to advise and possibly undertake the marketing for you

 Whichever route you choose documenting the plans is essential:

 - It gives a clear structure to the pathway you want the business to take.

 - Outlines the decisions that have been made and gives a timeline for marketing strategy.

 Importantly, suppose you are employing a third party to market your business.
 In that case, you must have written contracts that lay out the expectations and obligations.